 Filing a Lawsuit in Car Accidents With an Uninsured Motorist

 If you are in an accident where the at-fault driver is uninsured, you may be able to file a lawsuit against the driver.
-This type of lawsuit is called a negligence lawsuit.
+This type of lawsuit is called a negligence lawsuit or a personal injury lawsuit.
 To win your case, you will need to prove that the driver was negligent and that their negligence caused your injuries.

 It is important to note that many factors go into a negligence lawsuit, and it is often best to speak with an attorney before filing a lawsuit.